citizenweb3/validatorinfo/_posts/2024-11-25-pre-release.md

 ##### Front-end:
 - UI updates on some of the pages to correlate with design updates
 - Implement P2P chat
-- Devolop user dashnboard
+- Develop user dashboard
 - Calculate and compare tools

 ##### Back-end and DevOps:
 - Develop web3 login
 - Implement sorting and indexing
-- Prepare selfhosting
+- Prepare self-hosting
 - Researching further data parameters

 ##### Design
 - Progress on design of paged and elements
 - Internal UX work
 - Multiple fixes
-- Mobile verison development
+- Mobile version development

 ### Sneak peek
 Don't be a stranger, please [follow me on X](https://x.com/therealvalinfo) and [GitHub](https://github.com/citizenweb3/validatorinfo).